puppup420247-org/EdgeEnterprise/edgeenterprise/browser-policies/de-DE/microsoft-edge-policies.md

   >Unterstützte Versionen: Microsoft Edge unter Windows und Mac seit Version 77 oder höher

   #### Beschreibung
-  Konfigurieren Sie die Liste der für Microsoft Defender SmartScreen vertrauenswürdigen Domänen.
-Dies bedeutet:
+  Configure the list of Microsoft Defender SmartScreen trusted domains.
+This means:
-Wenn die Quell-URLs diesen Domänen entsprechen, wird Microsoft Defender SmartScreen nicht nach potenziell bösartigen Ressourcen wie Phishingsoftware und anderer Schadsoftware suchen.
+Microsoft Defender SmartScreen won't check for potentially malicious resources like phishing software and other malware if the source URLs match these domains.
-Der Microsoft Defender SmartScreen-Downloadschutzdienst überprüft keine Downloads, die in diesen Domänen gehostet werden.
+The Microsoft Defender SmartScreen download protection service won't check downloads hosted on these domains.

-Wenn sie diese Richtlinie aktivieren, vertraut SmartScreen diesen Domänen.
+If you enable this policy, Microsoft Defender SmartScreen trusts these domains.
-Wenn Sie diese Richtlinie deaktivieren oder nicht festlegen, wird der standardmäßige Microsoft Defender SmartScreen-Schutz auf alle Ressourcen angewendet.
+If you disable or don't set this policy, default Microsoft Defender SmartScreen protection is applied to all resources.

-Diese Richtlinie ist nur für Windows-Instanzen verfügbar, die einer Microsoft Active Directory-Domäne angehören, oder auf Windows 10 Pro oder Unternehmensinstanzen, die für die Geräteverwaltung registriert sind.
+This policy is available only on Windows instances that are joined to a Microsoft Active Directory domain; or on Windows 10 Pro or Enterprise instances that are enrolled for device management.
-Beachten Sie außerdem, dass diese Richtlinie nicht angewendet wird, wenn Ihre Organisation Microsoft Defender Advanced Threat Protection aktiviert hat.
-Sie müssen stattdessen die Listen "Zulassen" und "Blockieren" im Microsoft Defender Security Center konfigurieren.
+Also note that this policy does not apply if your organization has enabled Microsoft Defender Advanced Threat Protection.
+You must configure your allow and block lists in Microsoft Defender Security Center instead.

   #### Unterstützte Features:
   - Kann zwingend sein: Ja